studiouniverse/Eyesore/README.md

 Compression
 ---

-I managed to get the final ZIP to weight in at ~11-12kb
+I managed to get the final ZIP to weigh in at ~11-12kb.

 1) Run gulp to concatenate the JS (creates l-concat.js)
 2) Run this uglify command to minify (creates /dist/l.js)

-      uglifyjs --compress --mangle --mangle-props --output ./dist/l.js -- ./l-concat.js
+`uglifyjs --compress --mangle --mangle-props --output ./dist/l.js -- ./l-concat.js`

 Omissions